SEC RULE 15a-6 “Chaperoning”

 An investment company registered with the SEC under Section 8 of the United States Investment Company of 1940; or

 A bank, savings or loan association, insurance company, business development company, small business investment company, or employee benefit plan defined in Rule 501(a)(1) of Regulation D under the United States Securities Act of 1933 (the “Securities Act”); a private business development company as defined in Rule 501(a)(2) of the Securities Act; an organization described in Section 501(c)(3) of the Internal Revenue Code; as defined in Rule 501(a)(3) of the Securities Act; or a trust described in Rule 501(a)(7) of the Securities.

-The Global Alliance professionals lean on their long and extensive experience in international trading, settlement and investment banking while helping foreign securities firms to navigate complexities of complying with appropriate U.S. rules and regulations relevant to offering of foreign securities and services to U.S. institutional investors.
+The G A professionals lean on their long and extensive experience in international trading, settlement and investment banking while facilitating foreign registered broker-dealers to navigate complexities of complying with appropriate U.S. rules and regulations relevant to offering of foreign securities and services to U.S. institutional investors.

-In acting as “chaperone” to foreign brokerage firms, Global Alliance “effects”, in accordance with SEC Rule 15a-6, transactions of the foreign brokers with US institutional investors, provide solutions for settlement, custody and customers communications in accordance with relevant US regulations and compliance practices.
+In acting as “chaperone” to foreign registered broker-dealers, GA “effects”, in accordance with SEC Rule 15a-6, transactions of the foreign brokers with US institutional investors, provide solutions for settlement, custody and customers communications in accordance with relevant US regulations and compliance practices.

-“Chaperoning” arrangements with each foreign securities firm is custom tailored to fit the needs of their respective market, smooth settlement of transactions and clear communications between foreign broker and US institutional investor under patronage and guidance of Global Alliance acting as “chaperone”.
+“Chaperoning” arrangements with each foreign registered broker-dealers is custom tailored to fit the needs of their respective market, smooth settlement of transactions and clear communications between foreign registered broker-dealers, its foreign associated persons and US institutional investor under patronage and guidance of GA acting as “Chaperone”.

 Publication Links regarding SEC Rule 15a-6

 SEC Charges Non-US Brokerage Firms with Violating U.S. Registration Requirements.